 Cap rates are a very important metric, but there’s more to know than just a cap rate when considering an investment opportunity.
 If you’re interested in learning more about how MLG is finding value and looking at cap rates in our deals, please reach out!

-Nathan Clayberg is an AVP at MLG Capital, splitting his time between working with investors and chasing joint venture acquisitions in the Midwest.
+Nathan Clayberg is a VP at MLG Capital, splitting his time between working with investors and chasing joint venture acquisitions in the Midwest.
 Outside of work, Nathan cherishes time with friends and family and enjoys working on his own real estate portfolio.